 Narcissists cannot handle rejection well.

-Their strong sense of entitlement can make them believe that you do not have the right to leave them since they own your life.
+- Their strong sense of entitlement can make them believe you don’t have any right to leave them, since they invested so much in you and “own” your life.

 If you agree to stay on, they may restart the cycle of narcissistic abuse.

 React Badly When Do Not Get Their Way

 One of the telltale signs that you’re dating a narcissist is their inability to handle disagreements and things not getting their way.

 - They often react angrily and aggressively when others don’t cater to their needs and demands, whether big or small.

 - While it’s normal to feel some disappointment when things go wrong, someone’s overblown reactions to other people’s mistakes may be an indication of deeper narcissistic tendencies.

 - When a narcissist doesn’t get the attention or praise they crave, they may lash out at you and accuse you of being unsupportive or uninterested.

 - Facing someone with strong narcissistic tendencies could be intimidating, since they can get violent and destructive in a fit of narcissistic rage.